ReachFive/fake-smtp-server/README.md

       -w, --whitelist STRING Only accept e-mails from these adresses.
                              Accepts multiple e-mails comma-separated.
-      -m, --max [NUMBER]     Max number of e-mails to keep (Default is 10)
+      -m, --max [NUMBER]     Max number of e-mails to keep (Default is 10) -a, --auth [String]    Authentication details in USERNAME:PASSWORD format